shenst1/nederland-plan/blog/2024-12-19-planning-document-demonstration.md

 This demonstration uses [Docusaurus](https://docusaurus.io/), a modern static site generator, to transform traditional planning documents into a responsive, searchable website.
 Key features include:

 - **Structured Navigation**: Organized sidebar makes it easy to navigate between plan sections
-- **Full-Text Search**: Powered by Algolia, allowing users to quickly find relevant content
+- **Full-Text Search**: Powered by Algolia DocSearch, allowing users to quickly find relevant content (Note: Search functionality requires the site to be deployed to a public website.
+For a live example of Algolia DocSearch in action, visit the [Algolia DocSearch website](https://docsearch.algolia.com/))
 - **Mobile-Friendly**: Responsive design ensures the plan is accessible on any device
 - **Version Control**: Built on markdown files that can be tracked, reviewed, and updated collaboratively
 - **Fast Performance**: Static site generation ensures fast load times